codingMustache/codingMustache/README.md

 ## Joke of the Day

-Who is the coolest Doctor in the hospital?
-The hip Doctor!
+Where does astronauts hangout after work?
+At the spacebar.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+Released in 2001, the first edition of Apple&#039;s Mac OS X operating system (version 10.0) was given what animal code name?
- 1. Taiwan
+ 1. Puma
- 2. United States
+ 2. Tiger
- 3. Germany
+ 3. Cheetah
- 4. China (People&#039;s Republic of)
+ 4. Leopard

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Cheetah
 </details>